Steve Clarke: Scotland ‘gutted’ by late penalty decision

 The home side took the lead in the 68th minute when Kieran Tierney headed in a free-kick from captain John McGinn for his first international goal and it looked like the Scots were on their way to a seventh straight win.

-However, in the third of three added minutes Irish referee Robert Hennessy judged Scotland keeper Craig Gordon had fouled Krzysztof Piatek inside the box and the substitute slotted in his spot kick.
+However, in the third of three added minutes Irish referee Robert Hennessy judged Scotland defender Grant Hanley had fouled Krzysztof Piatek inside the box and the substitute slotted in his spot kick.

 Wales got through to meet either Scotland or Ukraine in the play-off final after beating Austria 2-1 in Cardiff.